Brenda

 Prior to joining the Labor Center, Brenda led the strategic and programmatic direction of the Kaiser Permanente Labor Management Partnership’s Labor Liaison Program.
 She served as a bridge between public and private sector union leaders and Kaiser Permanente leaders on health benefit and worker well-being issues.
 Earlier, Brenda worked as a policy analyst at the federal Government Accountability Office (GAO), and, as a graduate student, with the San Francisco Office of Labor Standards Enforcement researching and analyzing employer compliance with the historic San Francisco Health Care Security Ordinance.
 As a staff member at the Berkeley-based nonprofit Labor Project for Working Families, Brenda conducted outreach and education among union members around work and family balance issues.
 She also worked at AFSCME in several states, including California, Maryland, and New Mexico, as both an organizer and a strategic researcher.
 Brenda has a Master of Public Policy degree from the University of California, Berkeley.

-As co-chair, Brenda provides operational and programmatic oversight for the entire Labor Center, in addition to doing substantive programmatic work in her areas of interest and specialization.
+As executive director, Brenda provides operational and programmatic oversight for the entire Labor Center, in addition to doing substantive programmatic work in her areas of interest and specialization.

 The Labor Center condemns anti-Asian racism and violence